CubBossa/CommonSettings/README.md

 one clean way to manage their settings.
 No need to make GUIs which run "/p toggle titles" as command but cannot visualize the actual value of the setting.
 No need to have every single plugin with playersettings as dependency.

-Plugins register settings, other plugins use settings without dealing with other plugins code :D
+Plugins register settings, consumer plugins use settings without dealing with provider plugins code :D

 ## Installation